verd1c/ctf-writeups/hack-the-box-uni-ctf/2021/hardware/mechanical-madness/README.md

 |    :---:     |     :---:      |     :---:     |
 | 16-20        | 8-15           | 0-7           |

 The opcode takes 5 bits while both the arguments take 8 bits each.
-This means we can represent all of them with one hex (byte) each.
+This means we can represent all of them with one byte each.

 ## Breaking Down The Instrucitons